-Zoning District Section # Sign Requirement 6.
-Attached signs shall be allowed up to a maximum of 100 square feet.
-However, larger developments that meet minimum area and setback requirements listed below may have larger attached signs: Minimum Site Area (sq.ft.)
+Zoning District Section # Sign Requirement Attached signs shall be allowed up to a maximum of 100 square feet.
+However, larger developments that meet minimum area and setback requirements listed below may have larger attached signs: 6.
+Minimum Site Area (sq.ft.)
 Minimum Setback (ft.)
 Maximum Attached Sign Area (sq.ft.)
 25,000 200-299 150 50,000 300-399 200 100,000 400+ 300 7.
 Additional attached signage shall be permitted on a secondary street frontage, up to a maximum of half of the area allowed for the primary building face.
-8. A street address sign shall be required at a minimum of 3.5 to six inches in height.
-9. One temporary sign shall be permitted up to a maximum of 32 square feet.
-Planned Development (PD) (j) 1.
-All signs serving the PD development shall incorporate the architectural theme of the development in materials and style.
-2. No "pole type" signs shall be permitted.
+8. A street address sign shall be require ix inches in height.
+9. One temporary sign shall be permitt ed up to a maximum of 32 square feet.
+1. All signs serving the PD development shall incorporate the architectural theme of the development in materials and style. (j) 2.
+No "pole type" signs shall be permitted.
 Detached signage shall consist of a low level monument type signs no greater than ten feet in height and no greater than 100 square feet in area.
-3. Attached signage shall be no greater than ten percent in area of the primary face of the structure it serves.
-4. The content of PD signage shall be limited to identification of the primary business served.
+Planned 3.
+Attached signage shall be no greater than ten percent in area of the primary face of the structure it serves.
+Development (PD) 4.
+The content of PD signage shall be limited to identification of the primary business served.
 No slogans or product and service advertisement shall be permitted.
-5. No off-premises advertising shall be permitted.
+5. No off-premises advertising shall be e permitted.
 6. No blinking or movement of the sign or its contents shall be permitted.
 7. Directional signage shall be no greater than 6 feet in height and no greater than two square feet in area.
-8. A street address sign shall be required at a minimum of 3.5 to 6inches in height.
+8. A street address sign shall be requir red at a minimum of 3.5 to 6inches in height.